-• How do you exercise oversight of management's processes in relation to:

-Undertaking an assessment of the risk that the financial statements may be materially misstated due to fraud or error (including the nature, extent and frequency of these assessments);
+How do you exercise oversight of management's processes in relation to: o undertaking an assessment of the risk that the financial statements may be materially misstated due to fraud or error (including the nature, extent and frequency of these assessments);

 The financial statements are prepared in line with CIPFA Code of Practice.
-Relevant professionals within the service attend the Audit Committee to present the accounts.
+Relevant professionals within the service attend the Audit Committee in July to present the accounts.
 This follows a detailed session with all Audit Committee members.
-Furthermore, quarterly performance and financial reports (PPRR's, CPRR) report on major risks and risk management.
-These are discussed at Cabinet, relevant Scrutiny Committee meetings including Corporate Resource Management and Governance (CRMG) Scrutiny Committee meetings as well as Audit Committee meetings.
-In addition the Council has robust internal control processes which are underpinned by an annual risk based internal audit plan.
+Furthermore, performance and financial reports report on major risks and risk management.
+These are discussed at Cabinet, relevant scrutiny committee meeting including Corporate Resource Management and Governance (CRMG) Scrutiny Committee meetings as well as Audit Committee meetings.
+In addition, the Council has robust internal control processes which are underpinned by an annual risk based internal audit plan.
 The Head of Internal Audit, Risk and Insurance produces an Annual Report to the Audit Committee delivering an independent opinion on the effectiveness of the system of internal control.
-This includes an assessment of the impact on the control environment at the end of the financial year as a result of the Covid-19 pandemic.

 The Corporate Governance Group meets on a quarterly basis and discussions around governance, risk, control and audit are undertaken.
-The group has updated the terms of reference with clearer objectives and strengthened its membership of key strategic officers.